jvunk/red-rover-code-puzzle/docs/system-wide-srs.md

 **FR-LP-001:** The system shall provide a well formatted landing page that introduces the coding exercise.
 - Output: A landing page with exercise details and instructions using markdown formatting.

+**FR-LP-002:** The system shall show the provided problem statement on the landing page.
+- Output: The problem statement displayed clearly on the landing page, using markdown formatting.

+**FR-LP-003:** The system shall show the created SRS document to clearly demonstrate the intent of the solution.
+- Output: The SRS document displayed clearly on the landing page, using markdown formatting.

 #### 3.1.2 Solution Page

 **FR-SP-001:** The system shall provide a solution page that displays the solution to the coding exercise.